NEVI

 Dharma Kumar Shrestha

-Dharma Kumar Shrestha is General Manager at NEVI and Project Manager Assistant for Project GANESHA.
+Dharma Kumar Shrestha is the General Manager at NEVI and the Assistant Project Manager for Project GANESHA.

 With an MPSS (Master’s Programme in Sports Science), he brings a mix of leadership, performance mindset and hands-on operational experience to NEVI’s clean-transport work.